 - 40% of respondents signed up for the Do Not Call Registry.
 (Business Insider)

-- While the FCC voted to authorize carriers to block incoming calls, a consumer survey released earlier in 2019 found only 39% of U.S. wireless subscribers would like their carrier to automatically block all calls from numbers not in their mobile phone contact list.
-(TNSI)
+- While the FCC voted to authorize carriers to block incoming calls, a consumer survey found only 39% of U.S. wireless subscribers would like their mobile provider to automatically block all calls from numbers not in their mobile phone contact list (TNSI).

 - More than 70% of consumers surveyed agree that they would like to use an app from their wireless carrier to identify potential robocalls.
-However, they are not aware that such an app is offered.
-(TNSI)
+However, they are unaware that such an app exists(TNSI).

-- Younger subscribers are more open to automatic call blocking.
-Nearly half (48%) of respondents age 25-34 would like carriers to automatically block all calls from numbers not on their contact list, well above the 39% of all survey respondents.
-(TNSI)
+- Younger subscribers remain more open to automatic call blocking.
+Nearly half (48%) of those ages 25-34 would like carriers to automatically block all calls from numbers not on their contact list, well above the 39% of all survey respondents (TNSI).

 Some are and some aren’t legal.
 For example, a call trying to sell you something is illegal, unless they already had your permission to call.
 On the other hand, charities asking for donations can legally use robocalls.